1. Scarlett Fuentes.

 8. How do I know?
 Well, I’ve known him most of my life.
 I know him better than his own family, probably.

 9. No, that’s gross.
 We were only friends.

 10. Well, I mean every once in awhile he’d have an outburst, but nothing like this.
 He’s never hurt anyone in his whole life.
 He never will.

-11. Yeah, like I said before, he did start acting differently around that time, but what’s that got to do with murder?
+11. Yeah, like I said, he did start acting differently around that time, but what’s that got to do with murder?
 He didn’t hurt anybody.
 He’s not capable of it.

 12. He just sort of zoned out for a long time.
-He’d also get angrier more often, but it wasn’t like he’d just kill anybody.
+He’d also get angry more often, but it wasn’t like he’d kill anybody.
 That just isn’t him.